nulib-ds/dsgn-106/7-videos-about-the-DTC-experience/video-test.md

 # Videos about the DTC experience

+_These videos are comprised of interviews given by Design Thinking and Communication alumni, who were interviewed by Lisa Del Torto and Deb Wood.
+The videos were created by Lisa Del Torto._

 ### DTC in One Sentence
 <div align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/_LdS4dDsiKA?si=vcAOYVKNrtX2J3Vi" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>